 It’s difficult to determine an average price for rideshare insurance because the cost varies by state and company.
 Additionally, any car insurance premium is affected by rate factors such as driving history, geographic location, claims history, the age of your car and more.
 It also depends on the type of policy you have.
 A standalone rideshare insurance policy will also likely be more expensive than the additional cost of a rideshare add-on to your existing policy.
 Consider contacting companies that offer rideshare insurance near you to get a quote to determine your actual rates.

 How to buy rideshare insurance

-Some car insurance providers allow you to extend your personal insurance policy or add a new TNC policy through their websites or online portals.
-Others, like Farmers Insurance, require you to call and speak to an agent.
+Some car insurance companies allow you to extend your personal insurance policy or add a new TNC policy through their websites or online portals.
+Others, like Farmers, require you to call and speak to an agent.
 When discussing coverage options with your insurer, be sure to tell them you are working as a rideshare driver.
 They’ll give you a personalized quote based on your location, personal information and driving history.
 It’s generally a good idea to request and compare quotes from multiple providers for the same coverage types and levels to determine which company can give you the best rate for your needs.

-Yes, even with both personal policy coverage and employer-provided insurance, you can be left vulnerable during certain parts of your workday as a rideshare driver.
-Rideshare insurance bridges the gap between those two policies, offering you some financial protection while you’re working even when you aren’t in the act of transporting a customer.
+Even with personal policy coverage and employer-provided insurance, you can be left vulnerable during certain parts of your workday as a rideshare driver.
+Rideshare insurance bridges the gap between those two policies, offering you some financial protection while you’re working even when you aren’t transporting a customer.